 ClassificationThis section has been translated automatically.

-Erythrodermias are divided into primary (arising de novo) and secondary erythrodermias (arising on the ground of a preexisting dermatological disease).
+Erythroderma is divided into primary (arising de novo) and secondary erythroderma (arising on the basis of a pre-existing dermatological disease).

 - Ichthyosis lamellosa